 - Respond promptly.
 Timeliness is key.
 Always respond to inquiries in a timely manner to improve the odds of being published.

 - Submit to local newspapers.
 Don't rule out local papers!
 In the age of the internet, people all over the world, including members of Congress and other policymakers, can access local papers.
 Smaller newspapers do not have as many op-ed submissions as larger, national newspapers, which increases the chances of publication.

 Learn from other op-ed writers and editors.
 Read other opinion stories to learn how to frame complex issues for public consumption.

-- Continued federal investment in science is critical for Lake Erie and the region: Anne Jefferson (Opinion) - Anne Jefferson, The (Cleveland) Plain Dealer, May 26, 2017 - This author wrote to encourage continued federal support for science funding soon after the president’s 2018 fiscal year budget proposal was released in May 2017.
+- Continued federal investment in science is critical for Lake Erie and the region: Anne Jefferson (Opinion), The (Cleveland) Plain Dealer, May 26, 2017: Anne Jefferson encourages continued federal support for science funding after the president’s 2018 fiscal year budget proposal was released in May 2017.

-- Opinion: This polluted lake shows why we are all stakeholders when it comes to clean water - Meghan Duffy, Ensia, March 29, 2017 - This author wrote about the ecological and economic impacts of reducing federal environmental protections.
+- Opinion: This polluted lake shows why we are all stakeholders when it comes to clean water, Ensia, March 29, 2017: Meghan Duffy discusses the ecological and economic impacts of reducing federal environmental protections.

-- Commentary: Texas textbooks need to get the facts straight - Camille Parmesan and Alan I. Leshner, Austin American-Statesman, Nov.
-6, 2014 - These authors had a specific policy outcome in mind: encouraging Texas educators to reject or edit certain textbooks they argue do not accurately represent the scientific consensus on climate change.
+- Commentary: Texas textbooks need to get the facts straight, Austin American-Statesman, Nov.
+6, 2014: Camille Parmesan and Alan I. Leshner advocate for a specific policy outcome, encouraging Texas educators to reject or edit certain textbooks they argue do not accurately represent the scientific consensus on climate change.

 - Read How To Write An Op-Ed Or Column from the Harvard University John F. Kennedy School of Government